by Michael Meigs

 Overmyer's dialogue is often as rich as blank verse, deserving of a good tasting in the mouth, but Long and his players are usually moving too fast to let us savor it.

 "Bebe Rebozo!"
 Those two words summarize the wit and triviality of Eric Overmyers' On the Verge (or The Geography of Longing), now playing at the Mary Moody Northen Theatre at St. Edward's University.
 I laughted at the sudden illumination of an impression from 40 years ago.
 Bebe Rebozo - Richard Nixon's buddy.
 The Florida banker.
-The guy with the home in Key Biscayne where our Darth Vader president took refuge from the demands of …
+The guy with the home in Key Biscayne where our Darth Vader president took refuge from the demands of office. …

 by Michael Meigs